In this article we explore some of the latest developments for ransomware protection and protection from advanced threats.

 We’ve put together a list of common issues we see with next-gen AV, EPP and EDR platforms, and some things to consider when making your next security investment.

-Ransomware protection – can your platform detect advanced threats?
+Ransomware protection – Can your platform detect advanced threats and the early stages of a potential ransomware attack?

 Many people think email is the initial entry point for ransomware attacks.
-Whilst email is a delivery method and emails loaded with ransomware are a risk, this is not the only way threat actors breach a system and a phishing attempt may only be one stage of the ransomware attack.
-Threats to network security and the wider environment vary, to make it even more challenging for IT and security teams, threat actors are constantly adapting their techniques to evade detection and ensure their attacks are successful.
+Whilst email and email attachments are certainly a risk, this is not the only way threat actors breach a system and a phishing attempt may only be one stage of a ransomware attack.
+Threats to environments vary, to make it even more challenging for IT and security teams, threat actors are constantly adapting their techniques to evade detection and ensure their attacks are successful.

 Networks could be breached due to a misconfigured or vulnerable Virtual Private Network (VPN) or Remote Desktop Protocol/Services (RDP/RDS), stolen credentials could be used or brute force attacks launched against RDP.
 Once inside the environment attackers then move through the system deleting backups, disabling antivirus, escalating privileges and moving laterally across the organisation.
 Many traditional security platforms fail to detect these stages in an attack.